mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 By default, `XGrid` allows all columns to be resized by dragging the right portion of the column separator.

-To prevent the resizing of a column, set `resizable: false` in the `ColDef`.
+To prevent the resizing of a column, set `resizable: false` in the `GridColDef`.
 Alternatively, to disable all columns resize, set the prop `disableColumnResize={true}`.

 {{"demo": "pages/components/data-grid/columns/ColumnSizingGrid.js", "disableAd": true, "bg": "inline"}}